Sharing is caring!

 blue yarn

-If you’re doing the step, I recommend you use an unfinished slice of wood stick or anything else you think will be good as a mini tree trunk.
+If you’re doing this last step, I recommend using an unfinished slice of wood stick or anything else you think would make a good mini tree trunk.
 I left mine plain, with no trunks.

 Your 3D tree is done!